Nacho114/swissdef-template/static/markdown/products/philips_hs1/info_en.md

 - 8 years Philips Warranty applies when the product is used & maintained in accordance with labeling and instructions for use.

-## Philips HS1 – Layman Defibrillator
+## Philips HS-1 – Layman Defibrillator

 - Highly user-friendly semi-automatic device.
-- Clear voice guidance and illustrations for correct electrode placement.
+- The clear voice guidance supports every step of the process, from correct electrode placement to performing compressions and ventilations, offering comprehensive assistance to effectively save a life.
 - Comprehensive self-tests ensure device readiness.
 - SMART Biphasic and QuickShock technologies ensure safe and effective therapy.
 - Lightweight and includes information button and metronome.